 We split the time traces into bursts and intervals between bursts with the condition that tunneling events separated by at least $t_{\text{sep}} = 250~\mu$s in charge state $N=0$ belong to separate bursts.
 With this choice, to interpret two successive bursts erraneously as one requires that a second Cooper-pair breaking event happens within time $t_{\text{burst}} + t_{\text{sep}}$ from the start of the burst, where $t_{\text{burst}} = 170~\mu$s is the mean length of a burst.
 Given that the Cooper pair breaking events occur according to a Poisson process with rate $\Gamma_{\text{burst}} = 1.5$~Hz, this probability is $1-\exp [-\Gamma_\text{burst} (t_{\text{burst}} + t_{\text{sep}})] = 6 \times 10^{-4}$.
 On the other hand, the probability of splitting a long burst into two is given by the probability that the system were in state $N=0$ and $N_{\text{QP}} \geq 2$ for time $t_{\text{sep}}$ without a tunneling event occurring.
 The tunneling rate out of the state $N=0$ and $N_\text{QP}=2$ is $4\Gamma_{\text{QP}} = 32$~kHz, so this probability is $\exp (-4 \Gamma_{\text{QP}} t_{\text{sep}}) = 3 \times 10^{-4}$.
 Hence the total probability of misinterpreting bursts is on the order of $10^{-3}$.
-After identifying the bursts and tunneling events, Figs. 2(b) and 3(a) of the main text are directly obtained from counting the number of tunneling events.
+After identifying the bursts and tunneling events, Figs. 2\textbf{b} and 3\textbf{a} of the main text are directly obtained from counting the number of tunneling events.

-In plotting the waiting times between the bursts of tunneling in Fig. 2(a) of the main text, we leave out the intervals at the start and beginning of each 5 s long time trace.
+In plotting the waiting times between the bursts of tunneling in Fig. 2\textbf{a} of the main text, we leave out the intervals at the beginning and end of each 5 s long time trace.
 Due to the finite length of the time traces, long quiet times are underrepresented in the measured data, which means the fit for the rate parameter is an upper limit.
 In Fig. 4, we plot instead the burst rate calculated as dividing the number of bursts by the total measurement time, which produces an unbiased estimate of the burst rate.
-The error bars in Figs. 2 and 4 representing the statistical uncertainty arising from the counts of events in each bin would be roughly the same size as the markers and are thus not shown.
+The error bars in Figs. 2 and 4 represent the statistical uncertainty arising from the counts of events in each bin.